 Low testosterone is when your body doesn't produce enough testosterone.
 Normal levels are between 300 and 1,000 nanograms per deciliter (ng/dL).
 If your levels are below 300 ng/dL, you have low testosterone.

 Older men naturally have lower testosterone, but it can happen to younger men, too.
-Testosterone is important for many body functions, like regulating sex drive, maintaining bone mass, protecting joint cartilage, and increasing muscle mass.
-Low levels can negatively affect overall health.
+Testosterone plays a crucial role in various bodily functions, including regulating the sex drive, maintaining bone mass, protecting joint cartilage, and enhancing muscle mass.
+Low levels can have a negative impact on overall health.

 Here are common symptoms of low testosterone: